dwiegreffe/mdsrv-web/tutorial.md

 2. Open the _Match Trajectory Stream_ menu.
 3. Enter the _Server_ URL where the trajectory is stored (Must be an MDsrv instance).
 4. Import the structure corresponding to the trajectory (see Tutorial <a href="#tutorial-import-structure">Importing a structure</a>).
+5. Turn off the visibility for the structure.
-5. Select this structure via the _Model_ parameter.
+6. Select this structure via the _Model_ parameter.
-6. Select the trajectory you want to stream via the _Trajectory_ parameter.
+7. Select the trajectory you want to stream via the _Trajectory_ parameter.
-7. Select _Add Stream Trajectory_.
+8. Select _Add Stream Trajectory_.
-8. You can now play your trajectory.
+9. You can now play your trajectory.

 <center>
     <figure class='video_container'>